Eric-Inkoom-Ayitey/Iris-Flower-Classification-Model/README.md

 ## 1. Introduction

 **Problem Statement:**
-The Iris dataset contains measurements of three flower species—Setosa, Versicolor, and Virginica.
+The Iris dataset contains measurements of three flower species; Setosa, Versicolor, and Virginica.
 The challenge is to build a model that can accurately classify a flower into its correct species based on four numerical features: sepal length, sepal width, petal length, and petal width.

 **Objectives:**
 - Build and evaluate classification models using supervised learning